10 best 3D billboards: ‘They’re blurring lines between content, OOH & experiential’

 At the time Snyder noted that the visual effects team actually visited Carole Baskin’s Big Cat Rescue (pre-Tiger King fame) to use the tigers as inspiration for Valentine’s movements.

-Delivery service Deliveroo recently tapped into 3D advertising hoping to entice hungry Londoners with its tasty-looking billboard.
+Delivery service Deliveroo tapped into 3D advertising hoping to entice hungry Londoners with its tasty-looking billboard.

-Scottish single malt whisky brand Glenfiddich stopped onlookers in their tracks with a 3D activation at Piccadilly Circus.
+Scottish single malt whisky brand Glenfiddich stopped passersby in their tracks with a 3D activation at Piccadilly Circus.

 The next chapter in the ‘Where Next?’ campaign features the brand’s instantly recognizable stag in its natural Highland habitat and was brought to life by London-based creative agency Space.